przemir/ApplyModifierForObjectWithShapeKeys/README.md

 It is a plugin.
 Select "File -> User Preferences" and choose "Addon" tab.
 Click "Install from file..." and choose downloaded file.

 For Blender 2.9 make sure "Edit -> Preferences -> Interface -> Developer Extras" is checked.
+Blender 2.91.2 does not require this step.

 How script works